 “First the African troops, and then the French are there as support,” he said.

-Mali vies with Tanzania as Africa’s third-largest producer of gold, with AngloGold Ashanti Ltd. (AU) and Randgold Resources Ltd. (RRS) among the companies operating in the country.
+Mali vies with Tanzania as Africa’s third-largest producer of gold, with AngloGold Ashanti Ltd. (AU:US) and Randgold Resources Ltd. (RRS) among the companies operating in the country.
 It ranks 175th of 187 nations on the UN Human Development Index, which measures indicators including literacy, income and gender equality.

 The International Monetary Fund said yesterday it approved a disbursement of about $18.4 million to Mali under the rapid credit facility “to support the authorities with policy advice and financial support to maintain macroeconomic stability and growth during the next 12 months.”

 “Mali’s economy is traversing a particularly difficult period as a result of the 2011 drought, insurgent attacks in the north of the country and political instability in the wake of the military coup in March 2012,” the IMF said in a statement released in Washington.

 To contact the reporters on this story: Pauline Bax in Accra at firstname.lastname@example.org; Diakaridia Dembele in Bamako at email@example.com

 To contact the editor responsible for this story: Nasreen Seria at firstname.lastname@example.org